v1.6.14

 Search settings live in the search block.
 The build uses them to control FlexSearch indexing, result layouts, and tab order.

-search: results: work: layout: grid result: figure page: layout: list result: article index: metadata: enabled: true all: false summary: enabled: true annotations: enabled: false motivation: - commenting - tagging
+search: page: title: Discover everything description: Browse every work and MDX page in one place. results: work: layout: grid result: figure page: layout: list result: article index: metadata: enabled: true all: false summary: enabled: true annotations: enabled: false motivation: - commenting - tagging

 Results layout